php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve a stream representing the uploaded file.
      *
-     * This method MUST return a StreamableInterface instance, representing the
+     * This method MUST return a StreamInterface instance, representing the
      * uploaded file.
 The purpose of this method is to allow utilizing native PHP
      * stream functionality to manipulate the file upload, such as
      * stream_copy_to_stream() (though the result will need to be decorated in a